Rob Refsnyder Player Props: Red Sox vs. Rays

 Rob Refsnyder At The Plate

-- Refsnyder has five doubles, a home run and 15 walks while batting .284.
+- Refsnyder is batting .284 with five doubles, a home run and 15 walks.

-- He has scored at least once 11 times this year (37.9%), including one multi-run game.
+- He has scored at least once 11 times this season (36.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.